 Presenting it’s screenings and side activities in an accessible structure, Accessible Film Festival is an annual event where the best examples of the world and Turkish cinema meet with the movie goers, creating a space where everyone can share the experience of cinema equally.

-Due to the health concerns created by COVID-19 pandemic, the Festival will be organized in a hybrid format in 2021, involving both in-person and online screenings.
-The hybrid edition of Accessible Film Festival will host socially-distanced screenings in Ankara where strict measures would apply, while offering access to an online version at the same time.
-However, the course of the pandemic will determine physical screenings will be included or not in the Festival.
+Due to the health concerns created by COVID-19 pandemic, the 10th Accessible Film Festival is planned to be organized in a hybrid format offering screenings in Ankara, İstanbul and Eskişehir as well as online.
+The hybrid edition of Accessible Film Festival will host screenings in Ankara, İstanbul and Eskişehir while offering access to an online version at the same time.

 ACCESSIBLE FILM FESTIVAL